epinio/docs/docs/tutorials/single-dev-workflow.md

 :::

-In this tutorial, we'll use
+This tutorial uses
 [Rancher Desktop](../installation/other_inst_scenarios/install_epinio_on_rancher_desktop.md)
-as our local Kubernetes cluster.
+as a local Kubernetes cluster.

 If you don't have a Kubernetes installation you can install the [latest version](https://github.com/rancher-sandbox/rancher-desktop/releases) of Rancher Desktop for your operating system to get started.

-### Additional tools
+### More tools

 You should install two useful tools in your system: